Red Sox end Germán’s no-hit bid in 8th, storm past Yanks 5-4

+“I felt like just getting that hit out of the way had everybody just take that big deep breath, didn’t have to worry about getting no-hit anymore,” Verdugo said.
+“That inning was crazy.
+From going no-hit to seven innings, to putting five up in the eighth, that’s one of the craziest comebacks I’ve ever been a part of.”

-The Red Sox reclaimed first place in the AL East, a game ahead of Tampa Bay.
-It was their 10th win in 13 games this year against their longtime rivals, and erased a tough 4-3 loss on Saturday when New York scored four times in the eighth.
+With their major-league leading 32nd come-from-behind victory, the Red Sox reclaimed first place in the AL East, a game ahead of Tampa Bay.
+It was their 10th win in 13 games this year against their rivals, and erased a tough 4-3 loss on Saturday when New York scored four times in the eighth.

+What a difference a few hits made.
+Before those, Red Sox manger Alex Cora, it was pretty glum in the Boston dugout.

+“Not great, to be honest with you,” Cora said.
+“Whoever says, ‘we’re a hit away or a baserunner away from getting this going’ … I didn’t sense that.
+I sensed a lot of frustrated people.
+(Germán) was amazing.”

 The Yankees, meanwhile, absorbed another brutal loss in a season full of them.
 They dropped three of four in the series and fell nine games behind Boston.

+“Really tough one, obviously.
+Domingo was terrific,” Yankees manager Aaron Boone said.
+“It’s a tough one we’ve got to get past.
+Another extremely tough one.”

-Boston trailed 4-0 when Verdugo doubled to deep right, and German was lifted after the hit by manager Aaron Boone.
+Boston trailed 4-0 when Verdugo doubled to deep right, and Germán was lifted after the hit by Boone.

+“You know to pitch a no-hitter is one of the hardest things to do in baseball,” Germán said through a translator.
+“I knew I had a no-hitter going.
+I was executing pitches to try and be as careful as possible.
+Verdugo was able to connect there.
+I thought it was a good pitch.”

+“It’s a bad day for me.
+It’s tough,” Loaisiga said through a translator.
+“It hurts because you had the starter pitching strong.
+You come into the game hoping to do your job and it doesn’t work out.”

-German was trying for the first no-hitter by an opponent at Fenway Park since Detroit’s Jim Bunning in 1958, when he retired fellow future Hall of Famer Ted Williams on a fly for the final out.
+Germán was trying for the first no-hitter by an opponent at Fenway since Detroit’s Jim Bunning in 1958, when he retired fellow future Hall of Famer Ted Williams on a fly for the final out.

-Rougned Odor had a solo homer and RBI single.
-He popped up with a runner on second to end it.

 There have been seven no-hitters in the majors this year, one short of the big-league record set in 1884, the first season that overhand pitching was allowed.